 Effective use of these long-term scenarios and durable competitive advantages can support higher returns on the capital invested in the business in the face of rigorous competition.

-This location creates a business value and can add a premium for the sale price.
+This location creates business value and can add a premium to the sale price.
 That’s a benefit a business owner wants.